temporenc/temporenc/README.rst

 Packing complete values
 -----------------------

-The second step consists of packing the encoded components into the final byte string.

 The exact packing format depends on the *type*.
 Each *temporenc* type is therefor assigned a unique *type tag*, which is a short bit string at the